Paul Marshall (investor): Right-wing media ownership

 In 2017, Marshall gave funding to the political news website UnHerd.

 In 2020–2021, Marshall invested £10 million into the political entertainment and opinion channel GB News.
 Following the resignation of Andrew Neil in September 2021, Marshall temporarily replaced him as chairman, before being succeeded by Alan McCormick in April 2022.
-GB News made losses of £30.7 million in 2021–22, £42.4 million in 2022–23, and £33.4 million in 2023–24.
-Marshall and its other owners have provided the company with further funding to cover its consistent losses, which as of 2024 reached £117 million in total.
+GB News made losses of £30.7 million in 2021–22, £42.4 million in 2022–23, £33.4 million in 2023–24, and £26.2 million in 2024–25.
+Marshall and its other owners have provided the company with further funding to cover its consistent losses, which as of 2025 reached £132 million in total.

 In 2023, Marshall gave £1 million to create the Alliance for Responsible Citizenship, an organisation associated with Jordan Peterson and Baroness Stroud, and gave a keynote address at its first conference in October–November 2023.
 Until 2025 he was its only known donor.

 In September 2024, Marshall bought The Spectator magazine for £100 million, more than double the £40m valuation given by media analysts, after a bidding war against Rupert Murdoch.
 His takeover prompted Andrew Neil to resign immediately as chairman, having previously said that hedge fund managers should not own newspapers due to potential conflicts of interest.
 Long-standing Marshall ally Michael Gove was appointed editor, replacing Fraser Nelson.
 One week earlier, Nelson had told the British Society of Magazine Editors that he expected to have little contact with Marshall, and that editors should "actively ignore" suggestions from owners, adding: "If you get sacked for it, you get sacked for it – but you hold the line.
 Famous last words."

 Nic Newman of the Reuters Institute for the Study of Journalism had previously said in June 2024 that Marshall's media acquisitions highlighted "concern that news media are increasingly being viewed as a way to buy political influence".
 Matt Walsh, head of the journalism school at Cardiff University, noted in 2025 that while Murdoch used his media to build wealth, Marshall was already wealthy before his media acquisitions, and uses his mostly loss-making outlets for political influence.

 In May 2025, Marshall called for the BBC to be sold or broken up, calling it "an embodiment of anti-competitive market distortion" and "the propaganda arm of the state".
 He also called for its fact-checking service to be shut down.
 Marshall was speaking at the Pharos Foundation, an Oxford education charity that he provided with £350,000 of funding in 2023.
 A BBC spokesperson responded that the BBC is the most trusted news provider in the UK, and Alan Rusbridger noted that the BBC's trust ratings are much stronger than those of Marshall's own GB News (+23, according to YouGov, versus -15 for the GB News, and 62% according to the Reuters Institute, compared to 29% for GB News).
 Rusbridger asked rhetorically: "Are all these people who trust the BBC's approach to journalism deluded?
 Is Marshall the only one who can see clearly?"